 To date, 37 houses have been built at Sanctuary Springs.
 “As the estate is being built the presentation gets better and the enquiry rate gets stronger,” Paul Hughes concludes.
 “Most of our business now is by referral from residents encouraging friends and relatives to move in.”

-Australia’s leading roofing company Bristile Roofing has further cemented its position…Bristile Roofing introduces the La Escandella Collection
+Australia’s leading roofing company Bristile Roofing has further cemented its position…Bristile Roofing Expands Its Range Of La Escandella Roof Tiles

 About Bristile Roofing